Ordisoftware/Hebrew-Calendar/README.md

 - Add command-line option `--lunarmonths` to show the lunar months board.
 - Add comments to bookmarks.

+#### In progress

+- Fix parashot board save causes a null exception in case of empty cells in the grid.

 #### 2022.04.05 - Version 9.28

 - Add current day change when cursor changes line in text report.